zzzace2000/laravel-medialibrary/v3/basic-usage/preparing-your-model.md

 title: Preparing your model
 ---

-To relate media to a model, the model must implement this interface and trait:
+To associate media with a model, the model must implement the following interface and trait:

 ```php
 namespace App\Models;